 Obtaining and Maintaining Your Internal Medicine Board Certification

-Developed by the publishers of the New England Journal of Medicine, NEJM Knowledge+ Internal Medicine Board Review’s comprehensive learning program is geared to you: it adapts to your strengths and weaknesses, is relevant to your practice of medicine, and fits seamlessly into your schedule.
-Our blueprint-driven program helps you prepare for the Internal Medicine Board Certification exam, but that’s just the beginning.
+Developed by the publishers of the New England Journal of Medicine, NEJM Knowledge+ Internal Medicine Board Review is a comprehensive learning program geared toward you: it adapts to your strengths and weaknesses, is relevant to your practice of medicine, and fits seamlessly into your schedule.
+Our blueprint-driven program helps you prepare for the Internal Medicine Board Certification exam, the Maintenance of Certification exam, and the ABIM Longitudinal Knowledge Assessment (LKA™), but that’s just the beginning.
 You can also earn your required ABIM MOC points and CME credits with our adaptive learning platform, making lifelong learning into a truly efficient, effective use of your time.

 The American Medical Association has an agreement of mutual recognition of Continuing Medical Education (CME) credits with the European Union of Medical Specialists (UEMS), the accreditation body for European countries.
 Physicians interested in converting AMA PRA Category 1 Credit™ to UEMS-European Accreditation Council for Continuing Medical Education CME credits (ECMECs) should contact the UEMS at firstname.lastname@example.org.